Isaidhello/AXI/README.md

 <a href="url"><img src="https://i.imgur.com/ukqovmc.png" height="500"  ></a>
 <a href="url"><img src="https://i.imgur.com/YbhlHK0.png" height="500"  ></a>

+## Getting started
+Clone the project and navigate to the source folder.
+From there, run the command `npm start` to run the application in development mode.

 ## Libraries
 ### Material-UI
 See https://material-ui.com/ for more information and available components/props